fgrardi/css-selectors/selectors.md

 ### Pseudo-element selectors
+We can use pseudo elements (designated by ::) to style fragments of an element, such as the first line or the first letter.
+Keep in mind that these must be applied to block-level elements in order to take effect.

-**First letter** -- selects the first letter of the specified `.foo` element, commonly used with `:first-child` to target first paragraph
+28. **First letter** -- selects the first letter of the specified `.foo` element, commonly used with `:first-child` to target first paragraph

 ``` CSS
 .foo::first-letter {